Ghomerr/TravelGates/TravelGates/resources/README.txt

-travelgates.save        # Permission to request an instant save of destinations and restrictions travelgates.update      # Permission to update destination's data travelgates.debug       # Permission to toggle the Debug Mode travelgates.worlds      # Permission to display available loaded worlds travelgates.config      # Permission to display the current configuration travelgates.perms       # Permission to toogle permissions
+travelgates.save        # Permission to request an instant save of destinations and restrictions travelgates.update      # Permission to update destination's data travelgates.debug       # Permission to toggle the Debug Mode travelgates.displayteleportmessage       # Permission to toggle the displayteleportmessage configuration travelgates.worlds      # Permission to display available loaded worlds travelgates.config      # Permission to display the current configuration travelgates.perms       # Permission to toogle permissions